 Is COSHH training a legal requirement?

 Yes.
 The COSHH Regulations 2002 (Regulation 12) require employers to provide adequate information, instruction, and training for employees who work with or might be exposed to hazardous substances.
 This includes training on the hazards of the substances they work with, the control measures in place, how to use PPE correctly, and what to do in an emergency.
-While there is no legal requirement to hold a specific certificate, having one demonstrates compliance and due diligence.
+There is no legal requirement to hold a specific certificate, but having one demonstrates compliance and due diligence.

 How often should COSHH training be refreshed?